Fun with Filters!

 The Original February © Catherine Rutgers 2015

-Not the kind you use in a fish tank, which are horribly smelly but keep your scaly pets afloat, or the ones you pop into the pitcher to purify your tap water (even if you live in NYC, where the water is already awesome), but the kind that Adobe’s Photoshop supplies for those of us who love to play with images.
+Not the kind you use in a fish tank, which are horribly smelly but keep your scaly pets afloat, or the ones you pop into the pitcher to help purify your tap water, but the kind that Adobe’s Photoshop supplies for those of us who love to play with images.
 Historically, I’ve been filter-averse, fearful of creating something that’s “too photoshoppy.”
 More recently, I’ve enjoyed discovering what they can do and taking the options as far as I can.

 In Transit © Catherine Rutgers 2015